Corionis/CorionisServiceManager/docs/index.md

 # What is the Corionis Service Manager?
 Most people who need to monitor and manage Windows services on a regular basis are only interested in a few services.

 The Corionis Service Manager is a small Windows tray application that monitors and manages a list of user-selected Windows services.

-The current version as been tested on Windows XP, Windows 7 Pro, Windows 8.1 Pro, Windows 10, Windows Server 2008 R2, Windows Server 2012 R2, and Windows Server 2016.
+When services have been selected they are monitored with changing colors and may be started, stopped, etc. with a couple of clicks.
+Because it is a Windows tray application it is always avilable and may be popped up or down by double-clicking the tray icon.

 ## Screenshots
 pics go here